-The Persistence Library helps you save data on the local database of your sync app, and lets your app work offline as well.
-This library contains methods that are required to map data fields of your content types and Realm.
+Contentstack provides persistence libraries to help you save data on the local database of your sync app, and lets your app work offline as well.
+These libraries contain methods that are required to map data fields of your content types and Realm

 We have created a couple of example applications that demonstrate the usage of data persistence with our SDKs.
 Use the links below to navigate to the required pages: